sagaseit/Androidmeda/README.md

 ### 3. Decompile APK

-You can use jadx [https://github.com/skylot/jadx](https://github.com/skylot/jadx) for that.
+Get the APK of the intended app.
+And You can use jadx [https://github.com/skylot/jadx](https://github.com/skylot/jadx) to decompile.
 It will create a "resources" and "sources" directory.
 "Sources" directory is where the decompiled .java files sit.

 `jadx androidapp.apk`